 Projected Orientation Dates: August 12th-14th, 2020

 Please see below regarding the UNSW Mathematics and Computing for Academic Purposes course descriptions and content.

-The University of New South Wales Program UF High School Program is the #1 offshore Australian program in China.
-The program is the #1 source of undergraduate students from China for the Australian G8 with over 340 gaining admission to the University of Melbourne, Monash, UNSW and Sydney in 2020.
+The University of New South Wales Program UF High School Program is the highest performing offshore Australian program in China and is the leading source of undergraduate students from China for the Australian G8 with over 340 gaining admission to the University of Melbourne, Monash, UNSW, Sydney and ANU in 2020.

 • Bachelor's degree in relevant teaching field (other fields may be considered with demonstrated work experience); Master's degree preferred.

 • Minimum 2 years teaching experience (visa regulation).